Skip to main content

 Carnevale Associates partnered with researchers at Chestnut Health Systems to publish this scoping review in Substance Abuse Treatment, Prevention, and Policy of factors that influence overdose prevention for justice-involved populations.
 Findings can inform the development of overdose prevention interventions that target justice-involved individuals and policies to support their implementation across criminal justice and community-based service systems.

-Carnevale Associates partnered with researchers at Chestnut Health Systems to publish this scoping review in the International Journal of Drug Policy finding that barriers to implementing MOUD in criminal justice settings and with justice-involved populations are pervasive, multi-leveled, and inter-dependent.
+Carnevale Associates partnered with researchers at Chestnut Health Systems to publish this scoping review in the International Journal of Drug Policy finding that barriers to implementing medication for opioid use disorder (MOUD) in criminal justice settings and with justice-involved populations are pervasive, multi-leveled, and inter-dependent.

-This paper, developed jointly with EDC, presents the results of systematic review of scare tactics and fear-based messages as substance use prevention tools.
+This paper, developed jointly with the Education Development Center (EDC), presents the results of systematic review of scare tactics and fear-based messages as substance use prevention tools.

-Carnevale Associates partnered with researchers at EDC to publish this paper in the Journal of Applied Research on Children on addressing youth perceptions of in marijuana prevention programs
+Carnevale Associates partnered with researchers at the Education Development Center (EDC) to publish this paper in the Journal of Applied Research on Children on addressing youth perceptions of in marijuana prevention programs

 Produced in collaboration with researchers at the Public Policy Institute of California and published in the Journal of International Drug Policy, this paper examines lessons-learned from Washington and Colorado's for-profit marijuana markets.
 The paper does not consider whether states should legalize marijuana nor does it weigh all regulatory options available to states.
 Instead, it considers how states can create a practical framework to regulate recreational marijuana, particularly in a climate of federal uncertainty where marijuana remains illegal.
 We draw lessons from Colorado and Washington-assuming that other states will adopt similar models and employ commercial, for-profit systems.